oras-project/oras/docs/proposals/diagnose-experience.md

 ### oras push/pull/attach

 The verbose output of commands `pull`, `push`, `attach` is now printed out in the default (status) output, the `--verbose` is no longer needed.
-Considering the progress bar is showed on terminal by default, the verbose output should be available on non-terminal environment using `--no-tty`.
+Considering the progress bar is shown on terminal by default, the verbose output should be available on non-terminal environment using `--no-tty`.
 See `oras pull` command as an example:

 ```bash
 $ oras push --oci-layout layout-test:sample README.md --no-tty